We will save US$700 million with Aker-AGM stake acquisition – GNPC to CSOs

-The Ghana National Petroleum Corporation (GNPC) has said its proposal to acquire stakes in Aker Energy and AGM Petroleum will save the state oil company US$700 million and cause it to inherit a capital allowance of US$1.2 billion.
+The Ghana National Petroleum Corporation (GNPC) has said its proposal to acquire stakes in Aker Energy and AGM Petroleum will save the state oil company $700 million and cause it to inherit a capital allowance of $1.2 billion.

 The corporation recently asked parliament to approve a loan of $1.65 billion for the acquisition of the stakes in Ghana’s offshore fields.